kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 - Gather feedback from alpha
 - Metrics are defined and implemented
 - Additional integration tests are implemented and linked in KEP
+- Interaction with workload aware scheduling is clarified
+- Address scenarios where a preemption victim's grace period exceeds the time window allocated for executing the resize operation (such as VPA's fallback time limit).

 #### GA